 Have your dosing sheets from the Specialty Pharmacy with you at all times.
 It is important to keep track of when your pump will be empty or close to empty.
 Always carry an extra supply of medicine with you.

 Call your doctor right away if you notice any of these side effects:

 Fever, redness, pain or swelling near the infusion site.

 Feeling dizzy or faint (get up slowly from a lying position, so you do not faint.

 Swelling of the ankles, legs or other areas of the body.

 Increased shortness of breath or a hard time breathing.

 It is possible to have side effects that do not need to be treated.
 These may go away over time.
-If they persist or bother you, check with your doctor, nurse or pharmacist before you stop the medicine.
-These include:
+If they continue or bother you, check with your health care team before you stop the medicine.

-If you have any other effects not listed, check with your doctor, pharmacist, or nurse.
+If you have any other effects not listed, check with your health care team.